Notify me

 We’ll look at how each of these factors are involved in how art is defined, and how they relate to watches . . .

 Design is primarily enjoyed for its functionality.
-By contrast, most art has no practical usefulness at all, and is enjoyed for its own sake.
+By contrast, the focus of most art is on its own existence (including what it represents, if it is representational), and it is enjoyed for its own sake.

-Art Nouveau (around 1900) and the Arts and Crafts movement (mid-19th century Britain) both tried to say that there is no difference between art and craft, by ignoring the real definitions.
-When you’re reading this article, you’ll understand how the two things are still differently defined today.
+Art Nouveau (around 1900) and the Arts and Crafts movement (mid-19th century Britain) both tried to say that there is no difference between art and craft by ignoring the parts of their definitions that show them to be observably different.
+As you read this article, you’ll understand how the two things are still differently defined today.

-An interesting study at the University of London showed that looking at art can create an instant dopamine release, resulting in feelings and emotions similar to looking at someone you love.
+An interesting study at the University of London showed that looking at art can create an instant dopamine release (this information is from a neurological imaging study of viewing artworks), resulting in feelings and emotions similar to looking at someone you love.
 So the “joy” part of this aspect of the enjoyment of art, is very real.

-The Haldimann H9 (above), a watch which doesn’t have any form of time-display is an interesting example of moving beyond the functionality inherent in the conventional definition of what a watch is.
+The Haldimann H9 (above), a watch which doesn’t have any form of time-display (it has hands but they are completely hidden beneath opaque, black vaporized crystal) is an interesting example of moving beyond the functionality inherent in the conventional definition of what a watch is.
 While it certainly fulfils this specific criteria of being art, it doesn’t necessarily fulfil all of the necessary parts of the definition of what is art (which I’ll detail below).

-Collaborations between artists and watchmakers typically result in a part of the watch, often the dial, having some obviously artistic properties while still having a function, usually inside an entirely conventional watch-case that doesn’t relate to the art.
+Collaborations between artists and watchmakers typically result in a part of the watch, often the dial, having some obviously artistic properties while still having a function, usually inside an entirely conventional watch-case that doesn’t seem to me related to the art.

 Our Fractal Emergence watch has a strong focus on the 3D fractal, which has no practical function at all, and is there to be enjoyed for its own sake: